 Following amendment to legislation (18th March 2016).
 All governors must have an Enhanced DBS certificate.
 New governors must apply for a DBS certificate within 21 days of being appointed.
 All governors will attend safeguarding training, at least annually.
-In addition, we will carry out a risk assessment and prohibition check under section 128 Education and Skills Act 2008.
+In addition, we will carry out a prohibition check under section 128 Education and Skills Act 2008.